 Most post dissolution of marriage litigation involves the enforcement of military retirement provisions contained in the Final Judgment.
 It is imperative that the family law practitioner understands the nuances involved with military retirement pay.
 For example, retirement pay is divisible, combat-related special compensation is not.

-If you have questions or concerns about military divorces and how the various issues may be handled, do not hesitate to seek counsel from an experienced attorney.
+military divorces and how the various issues may be handled, do not hesitate to seek counsel from an experienced attorney.
 Contact a military divorce lawyer today for a confidential consultation about military divorce law, child support, child custody, relocation or other military family law matters.
-Call us at 754-300-5900 or toll-free at 888-757-0901.
+Call us at 786-558-4950.